LayerXcom/safety-oracle/README.md

 ### MessageDAG

-MessageDAG is a DAG (directed acyclic graph) of validators' messages.
+*MessageDAG* is a DAG (directed acyclic graph) of messages where edges are directed from a message to the messages in its justification.

 #### Message types